How to Start an LLC in Washington: Step-by-Step

 Last Steps

 After legally establishing an LLC, the real work begins.
 You will want to keep a degree of separation between the funds earned and used by the LLC and any personal funds.
-The first step in establishing this separation is to open a bank account in the name of the LLC and use its EIN.
+The first step is to open a bank account in the name of the LLC and use its EIN.

 The next step is to acquire any licenses or permits specific to your business.